samfitgen/trgen/docs/Enthusiast-Maintenance-High_Volume_I.md

 **Description**:

 > 3 sets of 3x3-minute VO2max repeats at 110-120% FTP with equal, 3-minute
-> recoveries between intervals and 10-minute recoveries between sets of repeats.
+> recoveries between intervals & 10-minute recoveries between sets of repeats.
 >
 > Try to settle on a repeatable power output such that you finish each
 > interval... barely.
-This might require some trial and error and it's likely to
+This might require some trial & error and it's likely to
 > change as your fitness improves - you may be able to hold it for longer, you
 > may be able to increase it, you may be able to repeat it with less rest.
 >